When I travel on my bicycle, one of the most common questions I’m asked is “how did you get your bike here?”

 This means your bike box is likely considered oversize and possibly also overweight and you will have to pay those fees, unless there’s an exception for bicycles.

 Some airlines waive overage fees for bikes and other sports equipment.
 If you can’t find bicycles specifically mentioned in their policy, be prepared to pay the fees.

 Beware, I have seen airline websites say bicycles are accepted with no extra fees, but only if they’re below size and weight limits that are essentially impossible for any real adult-size bike.
 Check the size and weight limits carefully!

-4) Find out whether any checked baggage is included in your ticket.
+4) Find out how many checked bags are included in your ticket.

 5) Let the airline know if necessary.